NSW and Queensland on flood watch as Cyclone Uesi nears Australia

 - Click to see flood warnings for NSW and Queensland.

-The southern inland also bracing for significant rain, including Dalby which has flooded once in recent days and could flood again.
+Southern inland regions are also expecting significant rain, including Dalby, which has flooded once in recent days and could flood again.

 A severe thunderstorm is bearing down on Crows Nest and Haden, moving south and potentially causing flash flooding.